xpodev/bridge-api/README.md

 # bridge-api
 Simple bridge API server to verify identities of requests while keeping resource server safe.

+## Usage
+To get new token from the server the client should send a request to the API bridge server. default is `GET /identity` which sets a cookie named `session_token` with the new token.
+A token will not be generated if the server can not get the remote address of the request and the client will recieve a 400 status code.

+After a token was successfully generated and sent to the client, the client can now send any request to the API bridge server and will recieve the data from the resource server, while the API bridge server is the one with the actual access to the resource server.

 ## Config
-`config.json` file includes some configurations to setup the api bridge server.
+`config.json` file includes some configurations to setup the API bridge server.
 ```jsonc
 {
     "redirectUrl": "", // The resource url to redirect all the requests after token is verified